nick-ivanov/nick-ivanov/README.md

 ### 0xC Days of Winter Break

-On the first day of Winter Break my true love gave to me

-A node in a red-black tree.

-On the second day of Winter Break my true love gave to me:

-Two pushy stacks,

-And a node in a red-black tree.

-On the third day of Winter Break my true love gave to me:

-Three scheduled jobs,

-Two pushy stacks,

-And a node in a red-black tree.

-On the fourth day of Winter Break my true love gave to me:

-Four linked lists,

-Three scheduled jobs,

-Two pushy stacks,

-And a node in a red-black tree.

-On the fifth day of Winter Break my true love gave to me:

-Five big Ohs,

-Four linked lists,

-Three scheduled jobs,

-Two pushy stacks,

-And a node in a red-black tree.

-On the sixth day of Winter Break my true love gave to me:

-Six functions calling,

-Five big Ohs,

-Four linked lists,

-Three scheduled jobs,

-Two pushy stacks,

-And a node in a red-black tree.

-On the seventh day of Winter Break my true love gave to me:

-Seven doomed brute-forces,

-Six functions calling,

-Five big Ohs,

-Four linked lists,

-Three scheduled jobs,

-Two pushy stacks,

-And a node in a red-black tree.

-On the eighth day of Winter Break my true love gave to me:
-Eight graphs traversing,
-Seven doomed brute-forces,
-Six functions calling,
-Five big Ohs,
-Four linked lists,
-Three scheduled jobs,
-Two pushy stacks,
-And a node in a red-black tree.

-On the ninth day of Winter Break my true love gave to me:
-Nine salesmen trav'ling,
-Eight graphs traversing,
-Seven doomed brute-forces,
-Six functions calling,
-Five big Ohs,
-Four linked lists,
-Three scheduled jobs,
-Two pushy stacks,
-And a node in a red-black tree.

-On the tenth day of Winter Break my true love gave to me:
-Ten loops repeating,
-Nine salesmen trav'ling,
-Eight graphs traversing,
-Seven doomed brute-forces,
-Six functions calling,
-Five big Ohs,
-Four linked lists,
-Three scheduled jobs,
-Two pushy stacks,
-And a node in a red-black tree.

-On the eleventh day of Winter Break my true love gave to me:
-Eleven pointers pointing,
-Ten loops repeating,
-Nine salesmen trav'ling,
-Eight graphs traversing,
-Seven doomed brute-forces,
-Six functions calling,
-Five big Ohs,
-Four linked lists,
-Three scheduled jobs,
-Two pushy stacks,
-And a node in a red-black tree.

-On the twelfth day of Winter Break my true love gave to me:
-Twelve queues enqueuing,
-Eleven pointers pointing,
-Ten loops repeating,
-Nine salesmen trav'ling,
-Eight graphs traversing,
-Seven doomed brute-forces,
-Six functions calling,
-Five big Ohs,
-Four linked lists,
-Three scheduled jobs,
-Two pushy stacks,
-And a node in a red-black tree.
+On the first day of Winter Break my true love gave to me a node in a red-black tree.

+On the second day of Winter Break my true love gave to me: two pushy stacks, and a node in a red-black tree.

+On the third day of Winter Break my true love gave to me: three scheduled jobs, two pushy stacks, and a node in a red-black tree.

+On the fourth day of Winter Break my true love gave to me: four linked lists, three scheduled jobs, two pushy stacks, and a node in a red-black tree.

+On the fifth day of Winter Break my true love gave to me: five big Ohs, four linked lists, three scheduled jobs, two pushy stacks, and a node in a red-black tree.

+On the sixth day of Winter Break my true love gave to me: six functions calling, five big Ohs, four linked lists, three scheduled jobs, two pushy stacks, and a node in a red-black tree.

+On the seventh day of Winter Break my true love gave to me: seven doomed brute-forces, six functions calling, five big Ohs, four linked lists, three scheduled jobs, two pushy stacks, and a node in a red-black tree.

+On the eighth day of Winter Break my true love gave to me: eight graphs traversing, seven doomed brute-forces, six functions calling, five big Ohs, four linked lists, three scheduled jobs, two pushy stacks, and a node in a red-black tree.

+On the ninth day of Winter Break my true love gave to me: nine salesmen trav'ling, eight graphs traversing, seven doomed brute-forces, six functions calling, five big Ohs, four linked lists, three scheduled jobs, two pushy stacks, and a node in a red-black tree.

+On the tenth day of Winter Break my true love gave to me: ten loops repeating, nine salesmen trav'ling, eight graphs traversing, seven doomed brute-forces, six functions calling, five big Ohs, four linked lists, three scheduled jobs, two pushy stacks, and a node in a red-black tree.

+On the eleventh day of Winter Break my true love gave to me: eleven pointers pointing, ten loops repeating, nine salesmen trav'ling, eight graphs traversing, seven doomed brute-forces, six functions calling, five big Ohs, four linked lists, three scheduled jobs, two pushy stacks, and a node in a red-black tree.

+On the twelfth day of Winter Break my true love gave to me: twelve queues enqueuing, eleven pointers pointing, ten loops repeating, nine salesmen trav'ling, eight graphs traversing, seven doomed brute-forces, six functions calling, five big Ohs, four linked lists, three scheduled jobs, two pushy stacks, and a node in a red-black tree.

 Copyright (C) 2020 Nikolay "Nick" Ivanov <ivanovn1@msu.edu>
 CC BY-SA 2.0